pism/pism/doc/sphinx/manual/initialization/bootstrapping.rst

 :opt:`-My`, :opt:`-Mz`, :opt:`-Lz` is an error.

 If :opt:`-Lx` and :opt:`-Ly` specify horizontal grid dimensions smaller than in the bootstrapping file, PISM will cut out the center portion of the domain.
-Alternatively, options :opt:`-x_range` and :opt:`-y_range` each take a list of two numbers, a list of minimum and maximum `x` and `y` coordinates, respectively (in meters), which makes it possible to select a subset that is not centered in the bootstrapping file's grid.
+In PISM's regional mode, options :opt:`-x_range` and :opt:`-y_range` each take a list of two numbers, a list of minimum and maximum `x` and `y` coordinates, respectively (in meters), which makes it possible to select a subset that is not centered in the bootstrapping file's grid.

 For the key issue of what heuristic is used to determine the temperatures at depth, there